Call for Artists

 A panel consisting of representatives of the Arts Office and Local Enterprise Office along with external experts will shortlist applications.
 A maximum of three proposals will be presented to each company for consideration.
 One or more of those shortlisted will then be invited to meet with the company.

-Applications will be assessed based on the following criteria
+Applications will be assessed based on the following criteria -

 |-||The quality, innovation and artistic merit of the proposal.|

-|-||Understanding of the company and the physical, social and cultural context of the work.|
+|-||Understanding of the company and the physical, social and cultural context of the project.|

 |-||Previous work and track record (or potential) of the applicant.|